hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - A foundational monograph on the thermodynamics of irreversible processes.
 Many authors in the nonequilbrium statistical physics literature cite DeGroot & Mazur as a source for hydrodynamics.
 DeGroot (1916-1994) was a Danish theorist, and Mazur (1922-2001) was of Austrian extraction; both worked in the Netherlands.

 - Phuong Mai Dinh, Jesus Navarro, and Eric Suraud, 2018:  *An Introduction to Quantum Fluids*.
 CRC Press.
     - It turns out that the topic of quantum fluids is more general than just superfluids.
 This book adopts a fairly wide perspective, including electron fluids, the nucleus (including the liquid drop model), and high density fluids (white dwarfs, neutron stars, and quark-gluon plasma).
 I have emphasized classical fluids on this site, but at least one book on quantum fluids should be mentioned here.
-(Natrually there are a number of more specific books on superfluids which I have not attempted to enumerate.)
+(Natrually there are a number of more specific books on superfluids and Bose-Einstein condensates, which I have not attempted to enumerate.)

 - Samuel A. Elder and Jerome Williams, 1996:  *Fluid Physics for Oceanographers and Physicists:  An Introduction to Incompressible Flow*, 2d edition.
 Butterworth Heinemann.